The Ring of Fire Is Waking Up: Quakes, Eruptions, and Tsunamis

 Mount Shishaldin, that perfect cone rising from Unimak Island, has been erupting on and off since 2023, but June and July 2025 brought new explosions: ash columns towering over 30,000 feet, lava flows creeping toward icefields.

-It’s the drumbeat under the orchestra.
+It’s sort of like the drumbeat under the orchestra.

 Up there, where snow meets steam, the Earth writes her messages in smoke.